COMPETITION FEES 2021

 Solos - $85; Duo/Trios - $55/person; Groups - $45/person

-Dance World Cup (DWC) Package Fees $450 includes the convention with all workshops from international faculty and their performances in the Gala Showcase; custom-made 3-piece outfit made in Vancouver by Public Myth, plus activities departing from Fairmont Le Manoir Richelieu.
-Options available are a cruise on the St Lawrence River with AML Cruises, visit to Quebec City, and a possible show with Cirque du Soleil
+Dance World Cup (DWC) Package Fees $450 includes the convention with all workshops from international faculty and their performances in the Gala Showcase; custom-made 3-piece outfit made in Vancouver by Public Myth, plus activities departing from Fairmont Le Manoir Richelieu to Quebec City.
+Details to be announced.

 Convention Package $350 includes the convention with all the workshops from international faculty with performances in the Gala Showcase which are performed wearing their 3-piece Dance World Cup outfit made in Vancouver from Public Myth.

 Quebec Tour $150 for a day of activities in Quebec for teachers, dancers, and their families.
-The Dance World Cup Package for $450 includes the Quebec tour.
+The Dance World Cup Package for $450 includes the Convention Package and Quebec Tour.

 Dance World Cup - Daily Admission